Pride and Prejudice's foray onto outdoor stage 'intelligent'

 Inevitably some critics stressed the impossibility of squeezing a few hundred pages into two hours and bemoaned that the novel's gradual development of love and irony was lost.

-The play moved at a "rather breathless rate of action, losing ironic nuances, making the various romantic reversals seem absurdly abrupt, and broadening characterisation," the Financial Times said.
+The play moved at a "rather breathless rate of action, losing ironic nuances, making the various romantic reversals seem absurdly abrupt, and broadening characterization," the Financial Times said.

-At the heart of the play's tone and texture was Jennifer Kirby's performance of Elizabeth Bennet, her professional stage debut.
+At the heart of the play's tone and texture was Jennifer Kirby's performance of Elizabeth Bennett, her professional stage debut.
 Graduating this summer from LAMDA drama school, her selection was widely praised.

 "Jennifer Kirby, only just out of drama school, brings to Elizabeth a winning mix of mischief and gravity that reminds me of a young Judi Dench, and suggests a bright future," Michael Billington of the Guardian said.